pkardas/notes/books/designing-data-intensive-applications.md

 *Data Structures That Power Your Database*

 Hash Indexes.
 For example: Key and offset pairs.
+SSTable - Sorted String Table.

+B-Trees - most widely used indexing structure, standard index implementation for almost all relational databases and for many non-relational databases.